davidmehi/edge-proxy-template/README.md

 Steps to customize:

 1. Enforce API Key or AccessToken Verification
-  a.
-Enable a secure API by either API or Access token
+  1. Enable a secure API by either API or Access token
-  b.
-Be sure to add one of these in the preflow
+  2. Be sure to add one of these in the preflow
 2. Enforce Spike Arrest policy and the Quota policy
 3. Extract the necessary request headers, parameters, path parameters and/or payload data
   a.
 Reference the "ExtractVariables.CommonRequestHeaders" policy